 After you select the guides using the purchase button, select checkout.
 You will then be taken to the checkout page.
 On the checkout page, you can choose your payment method.
 Enter your information and finalize by selecting the purchase button.

-Download the guide specifically created to help direct enneagram type 9 careers!
-Create a clear path toward work you love and that is helpful to others too!
+Download the career guide specifically created for Enneagram Type 4s!
+Learn how to create a clear path toward work you love, which is helpful to others too!

 The Goal of the Enneagram Career Guide is to help you: